JamesNewton/Dynamixel-Shield-Setup/README.md

 T | RX

 6. Cut the 12 volt adapter wires and strip them, then /carefully/ test to see which wire is positive and which negative before connecting to the shield.
 Getting that backwards will cost rather a lot.
-7. Plug the sheild onto the Arduino.
+7. Plug the shield onto the Arduino.

 ### OPERATE:
 1. Plug the TTL Serial adapter into your PC USB.
 You will need to configure a serial terminal program like PuTTY, or RealTerm, or whatever to 115200 N 8 1 on whatever port that shows up on.